Sustainability in Photography…

 Plant Developers

-The below images are from my recent project, "Where do the Children Play?".
+The below images are from the project, "Where do the Children Play?".
 Shot using sustainably sourced film, developed in seaweed developer using seaweed from Clevedon Beach.
 The plants based developers are non-toxic and are a sustainable alternative to regular photographic developers.

 Seaweed Developer